AndroLearner/Responsive-WebPage/README.md

 # Responsive One Page Website
-Developed a one page responsive website for Oakland Book Club.
+Developed a one page responsive website for Oakland Book Club uing HTML, CSS for different browser viewport widths.